dlbewley/guifreelife-src/content/blog/Placing-Open-Cluster-Management-Policies-on-Kubernetes.md

 # Placement Binding

-Once a placement produces a list of managed clusters the application or policy resource must be associated and ultimately propagated to the cluster.
-This is the job of the `PlacementBinding`
+Once a placement produces a list of managed clusters the policy resource must be associated with and ultimately propagated to the clusters.
+This is the job of the `PlacementBinding`.

-> :notebook:  A `PlacementBinding` binds a `Placement` to subjects (eg. `Policies`, `PolicySets`, `ApplicationSets`)
+> :notebook:  A `PlacementBinding` binds a `Placement` to subjects (eg. `Policies`, `PolicySets`)

 This example is pulled from a [documentation sample][1].